In this page: Corporate Taxes | Accounting Rules | Consumption Taxes | Individual Taxes | Double Taxation Treaties | Sources of Fiscal Information

 Deductions are provided for parents and children with low income (documentary evidence of low income is required), up to EUR 9,984; and for children older than 18 who are being educated in Germany or certain foreign countries, up to EUR 924 per year.
 A lump-sum deduction of EUR 36 for a single person or EUR 72 for married couples is provided without the need for proof.

-Employees working from home due to the COVID-19 pandemic who don’t have a separate office room in their home can claim a flat rate of EUR 5 per day spent working from home and entrepreneurs can claim this lump sum as a business expense (capped at EUR 600/year).
+Employees working from home who don’t have a separate office room in their home can claim a flat rate of EUR 6 per day spent working from home and entrepreneurs can claim this lump sum as a business expense (capped at EUR 1,260/year).

-Losses not offset in the year in which they occur can either be carried back to the previous year up to EUR 1,000,000 (increased to EUR 10,000,000 until the end of 2023 in response to the COVID-19 crisis) or carried forward indefinitely.
+Losses not offset in the year in which they occur can either be carried back to the previous year up to EUR 1,000,000 (increased to EUR 10,000,000 for 2020-2025) or carried forward indefinitely.
+In the latter scenario, a full offset of EUR 1 million per year is allowed, while any loss carryforward beyond EUR 1 million can only be utilized within specific yearly thresholds.
+For married taxpayers filing jointly, these amounts are doubled.

 - Pension insurance: 9.3%